 Hula Nature Reserve

-Hula Nature Reserve and Agamon Hulah Park are not far from each other, the Hula Nature Reserve being to the south.
+Hula Nature Reserve and Agamon Hula Park are not far from each other, the Hula Nature Reserve being to the south of Agamon Hula Park.
 The aim of both sites is to preserve aspects of the former Hula Lake and its swamps.
 Given a choice between the two, the Agamon Hula Park offers a more interesting and comprehensive experience.
-Nevertheless, they are different from each other, and this reserve does have something to say.
-It is worth planning your visit around the showing of the impressive 3-D stereoscopic movie Euphoria, which can also be viewed in English.
+Nevertheless, they are different from each other and the Hula Nature Reserve does have something to say.
+It also shows the impressive 3-D stereoscopic movie Euphoria about bird migration over Israel.

-Bird watching is from October to November when birds migrate for the winter from Europe and Asia to Africa, with Israel being a fueling stop before their 5-day journey across the Sahara Desert.
+Bird watching is a major activity in the park from October to November when birds migrate to Africa for the winter from Europe and Asia.
+Israel is their fueling stop before their 5-day journey across the Sahara Desert.
 They fly in the opposite direction from March to April.

 Directions: Enter “Hula” into Waze and click on “Hula Valley Nature Reserve, Hula Valley”.